 A resident member shall be entitled to vote only in the director election for the district where he resides unless the resident member receives service in more than one district.
-If a resident member receives service in more than one district he shall be entitled to vote only in the director election for the district where he received the largest usage of electricity for the previous calendar year unless he selects the district where he lives as his voting district by so notifying the Cooperative by February 1 of the year when a director election is scheduled for the district where he lives.
-Once a resident member who has service in more than one district selects the district where he resides as his voting district he shall be prohibited from changing his voting district unless he moves outside of that district, in which event, he shall then select another voting district.
+If a resident member receives service in more than one district he shall be entitled to vote only in the director election for the district where he received the largest usage of electricity for the previous calendar year unless he selects the district where he lives as his voting district by so notifying the Cooperative by February 1 of the year when a director election is scheduled for the district selects the district where he resides as his voting district he shall be prohibited from changing his voting district unless he moves outside of that district, in which event, he shall then select another voting district.